vantage6/vantage6-workshop/episodes/chap1_introduction_FL.md

 certainly makes it less likely that this will happen.
 It is usually the case that the larger the dataset, the lower the risk of data leakage.
-For instance, if you would like to take the mean of all records that fit a certain requirement, like age > 90, and there happens to be only one records that fits the requirement, the aggregation will be equal to the raw values.
+For instance, if you would like to take the mean of all records that fit a certain requirement, like age > 90, and there happens to be only one records that fits the requirement, the aggregation will be equal to the one matching individual record.

 ![In federated analysis, an aggregation of the local data is sent to a central point.
 At the central point the local aggregations are combined.
 This can also be a small step in a larger analysis.](fig/chapter1/federated_sum.jpg)